RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 (ex: :code:`http://authors/<PID>`), but it always contain the PID.

-Persistent Identifiers can have different types and reflect Persistent Identifiers existing outside of Invenio such as DOI or ORCID.
+Persistent Identifiers can have different types and reflect Persistent Identifiers existing outside of WEKO3 such as DOI or ORCID.
 They can also be completely custom.

-Many Invenio modules such as *invenio-records-ui* enable to have different configuration for each PID type.
+Many WEKO3 modules such as *invenio-records-ui* enable to have different configuration for each PID type.
 This for example enables to have one URL for authors and another for research papers.

 .. note:: **Records can have multiple Persistent Identifiers**

-    One use case for multiple PIDs per records is systems which migrate from Invenio version 1 where records were referenced with incremental integers (ex: :code:`http://records/1`).
+    One use case for multiple PIDs per records is systems which migrate from WEKO3 version 1 where records were referenced with incremental integers (ex: :code:`http://records/1`).
 For backward compatibility reasons it is possible to keep internal PIDs which still use integers.
 The *invenio-pidstore* module provides everything needed for this use case.
 Our